 - Avoid food that comes in chemically-coated food containers and wrappers; when you consume the food, you consume the chemicals

 - All grains contain mycotoxins!
 Avoid grains, gluten, fast food and processed frankenfoods.
 Food scientists use dangerous chemicals to make you eat, and buy more junk food.

 - Cook the majority of your meals at home

 - Practice these simple detox tips that are safe enough to do every day

 - Look what’s happening to our food: video

 There are too many people counting calories, and not enough people counting chemicals!

-- Avoid bottled water in soft plastic containers and plastic water bottles that have been in a hot car, garage or warehouse.
+- Avoid bottled water in soft plastic containers and plastic water bottles.
+Never drink water from plastic containers that have been in a hot car, garage or warehouse.